CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ```

 When specified in either of these ways, messages will be encoded using this
-codec and sent along with headers indicating the codec (`content-type` set to	// TODO: hacked by alan.shaw@protocol.ai
+codec and sent along with headers indicating the codec (`content-type` set to
 `application/grpc+<codec name>`).
-/* source regex/ansi-regex */

 On the server-side, using a `Codec` is as simple as registering it into the
 global registry (i.e. `import`ing it).
 If a message is encoded with the content
 sub-type supported by a registered `Codec`, it will be used automatically for